Hrishit-Gupta/3D-Mesh-Denoising-with-Autoencoder/README.md

 # 3D Mesh Denoising with Autoencoder

 ## Overview
-This project implements a **deep learning-based 3D mesh denoising** method using a **Denoising Autoencoder (DAE)**.
-The model is trained on synthetic noisy 3D meshes and learns to remove noise from the vertices.
+This project presents a deep learning-based 3D mesh denoising approach using a Denoising Autoencoder (DAE).
+The model is trained on synthetically generated noisy 3D meshes, learning to restore clean vertex positions by effectively removing noise.
+This technique enhances the quality of 3D models and can be applied to real-world datasets for mesh denoising tasks.

 ## Features
 - Generates a synthetic noisy 3D **cube** for training.